 Connecticut doesn't require real estate agents to have E&O insurance.
 But your real estate franchise, bank partners, and even clients may ask you to have this coverage and show proof of insurance in business contracts.

-In this type of profession, E&O covers situations such as not disclosing a problem with a property, listing incorrect information in an MLS sheet, and bodily injuries or property damage that happen during a showing.
+In this type of profession, E&O covers situations such as not disclosing a problem with a property, listing incorrect information in an MLS sheet, and failing to complete an inspection.

 For lawyers, professional liability is also known as legal malpractice insurance.
 While this coverage is not mandated, Connecticut does require [PDF] practicing attorneys to be members of the State Bar Association, submit annual registration fees, and demonstrate good moral character.